ibm-cloud-docs/containers/ts-lbs/ts-lb-vpc-app.md

 * The VPC load balancer is offline, such as due to load balancer provisioning errors or VSI connection errors.
 * The VPC load balancer is deleted through the VPC console or the CLI.
 * The VPC load balancer's DNS entry is still registering.
 * You reached the maximum number of VPC load balancers permitted per account.
-Across all of your VPC clusters in your VPC, a maximum of 20 VPC load balancers can be created.
+Check the [VPC quotas documentation](/docs/vpc?topic=vpc-quotas#load-balancer-quotas) for VPC resource quotas across all of your VPC clusters in your VPC.

 {: tsResolve}
 Verify that no VPC security groups are blocking traffic to your cluster and that the VPC load balancer is available.